 Call for Proposals: Reinert Center Fellows

-The Paul C. Reinert, S.J., Center for Transformative Teaching and Learning is pleased to announce a call for proposals for up to three Faculty Fellowships for the 2014-2015 academic year.
+The Paul C. Reinert, S.J., Center for Transformative Teaching and Learning is pleased to announce a call for proposals for up to three Faculty Fellowships for the 2015-2016 academic year.
 Contributions from Reinert Center Fellows are vital to the ongoing work of the Center.
 In the past, Fellows have helped to shape and advance the Center's mission, expand its programs and online resources, and build new partnerships toward establishing a culture of evidence-based teaching and learning at SLU.
 Reinert Center Fellows work on specific projects, which they propose, during the fellowship year.
 (Sample projects are described below.)
 Fellows receive a stipend of $1,000 (to be dispersed at $500 per semester).

 We seek proposals for projects that will: 1) enhance the applicant's knowledge and expertise on a particular topic related to pedagogical strategies, course design, and/or research on teaching and learning, and 2) enhance/supplement Reinert Center programs and/or resources.
 Projects should result in a tangible faculty development opportunity for other SLU educators (from a range of disciplines) as a means to enhance pedagogical knowledge and skills across the campus.

 Proposals are due no later than 5 p.m. on Monday, February 16, 2015.
 Proposal guidelines can be found below.
 (A complete PDF of the Call for Proposals also may be found here.)